AdobeDocs/campaign-standard.en/help/sending/using/monitor-deliverability.md

 * Check that retries are set up correctly (30 minutes for retry period and more than 20 retries) in delivery templates.
 * Regularly verify that the bounce mailbox is accessible and that the account is not about to expire.
 * Check each delivery throughput to make sure that it is consistent with the delivery content's validity (e.g. 'flash sales' should be delivered in minutes, not days).
-* When using waves, verify that each wave has enough time to finish before the next one is triggered.
 * Check that the number of errors and new quarantines are consistent with other deliveries.
 * Carefully consult the delivery logs in detail to check the kind of errors that are highlighted (denylists, DNS issues, anti-spam rules, etc…).